-The anticipated return to pre-pandemic business volumes in 2021 is happening very slowly.
-The dismal rail tank car activity experienced over the past 18 months remains an impediment to the recovery of financial performance.
-A momentum build in 2022 based on anticipated new product offerings in trucking tank trailers, pressure rail cars and compliance requirements for the ethanol industry continue to encourage Management about the Company's recovery prospects in 2022 and beyond.
+The anticipated return to pre-pandemic business volumes is happening slower than anticipated.
+The dismal rail tank car activity experienced over the past two years remains an impediment to full recovery of financial performance to pre-pandemic volumes.
+The potential of a momentum build in 2022 based on developing new products for trucking tank trailers, pressure rail cars and compliance requirements for the ethanol industry continue to encourage Management about the Company's recovery prospects in 2022 and beyond.

-During the COVID-19 driven rail recession Management has focused on the containment of the potential negative impacts on the Company's business model and the protection of the Company's key productive assets.
-Kelso has prepared itself for the anticipated post-pandemic growth in business activity by way of maintaining larger inventories, key employees, a new equity financing secured in the first quarter of 2021 and continuing R&D activities to broaden out product lines.
+During the COVID-19 driven rail tank car recession, Management has focused on the containment of the potential negative impacts on the Company's business model and the protection of the Company's key productive assets.
+Kelso has prepared itself for the anticipated post-pandemic growth in business activity by way of maintaining larger inventories, key employees, a new equity capital secured in the first quarter of 2021 and continuing R&D activities to broaden out product lines.

 The Company is fully prepared for stronger business growth anticipated in 2022.
-Rail industry experts anticipate that in 2021 the OEM producers will manufacture approximately 8,000 new tank cars.
-In addition, significant retrofits are being evaluated to address the pending 2023 changes in ethanol regulations as the ethanol industry plans for the appropriate post 2023 fleet size which currently stands at more than 30,000 tank cars.
+In 2021 the OEM producers manufactured approximately 8,000 new tank cars.
+In 2022 significant retrofits and new builds are being evaluated to address the pending 2023 changes in ethanol regulations as the ethanol industry plans for the appropriate post 2023 fleet size which currently stands at more than 30,000 tank cars.
 Also, a significant number of tank cars are due for re-certification and some owners are planning to address these tank cars now while there is repair shop space available.
-(Tony to update)